sookinoby/sentiment-analysis2/README.md

 The only tricky thing is the 'conv_input_2' input layer.
 This layer reshapes the output from the embedding layer into a format that is needed by the convolution layer.
 Everything else remains the same.
 This model can be trained using model.fit function and various insights can be obtained.

-## building the 'multiple convolution' model.
+## Building the 'multiple convolution' model.

 This is similar to the previous model, except that we use convolution of different sizes (3,4,5) for developing a model based on 3-gram,4-gram,5-gram, then concatenate and flatten the output.
 A maxpool layer is added to prevent over fitting.
 Below is the code in python